Skip to main content

 All participants and their solutions will need to prove, that they are conform with the Catena-X standards.
 To validate that the standards are applied correctly, Catena-X employs Conformity Assessment Bodies (CABs).

-When implementing the API defined in this standard, proof of conformity must be provided by the following deliverables:
+When implementing the API defined in this standard, proof of conformity MUST be provided by the following deliverables:

 • An OpenAPI specification defining the relevant resources for this standard